Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Input type: Choose the type of input, which can be single select (radio buttons, linear-scale or dropdown) or multi-select (checkboxes).
 - Label: Specify the label for the select input.
+- Alignment: Aligns the widget.
+Enabled if “Arrange items horizontally” is enabled for radio buttons or “Enable floating label” is disabled for dropdowns.
 - Items: Configure the items or options available for selection.
 (Not visible for input type linear-scale.)
 - Field name: Define the field name for the select input.
 - Enable floating label: Places the label inside the dropdown.
 (Visible for dropdown only.)